Pros and Cons of Buying a House

 But there are intrinsic advantages as well, such as control.
 If your family grows, you have the power to add a bedroom or bathroom to your house.
 Or expand the kitchen.
 Or widen your driveway to accommodate more cars as your family grows.
 There are also tax benefits and other financial benefits to home ownership.

-According to the Federal Reserve Bank of St. Louis, the average U.S. home price grew a staggering 80% from 2012 to 2022.
+According to the Federal Reserve Bank of St. Louis, the average U.S. home price nearly doubled – rising a staggering 97% – from 2014 to 2024.
 For many homeowners who opted to sell during the past decade, the market growth provided remarkable equity.
 History shows a constant fluctuation of overall home prices and even periods of decline or flatness.
 Homes can lose value, but it doesn’t happen often.
 Long-term, housing is an investment sector that rarely disappoints.

 Building Equity